Reform Physiotherapy and Pilates Malahide

 Jenny is also specially trained in vestibular rehab and and can effectively treat BPPV / vertigo/ dizziness.

 Roisin qualified with an honours degree in Physiotherapy from Trinity College Dublin.
 She joined Reform Physiotherapy in September 2016.

 Roisin enjoys running and has played hockey for Skerries Hockey Club for over 15 years.
 Roisin loves working with people of all activity levels and feels that Physiotherapy and Clinical Pilates can play an important role in allowing people to achieve their optimal health and quality of life.

-Roisin is also certified in Dry Needling, and uses this modality along with manual therapy and massage to help ease her client’s pain.
+Roisin is certified in Dry Needling, and uses this modality along with manual therapy and massage to help ease her client’s pain.
 She also has completed post-graduate courses in Women’s Health Physiotherapy, and has a special interest in this area.

 Rosin is a fully trained STOTTS Pilates instructor, and is passionate about using Clinical Pilates to prevent injuries and to return to sport ASAP post injury.
 She believes that Clinical Pilates can benefit all sports people, from casual runners to marathon runners to professionals.

 Roisin graduated from the Royal College of Surgeons in Ireland with an honours degree in 2013.
 After qualifying, Roisin moved to New Zealand to work as a Musculoskeletal Physiotherapist in the private practice setting.
 While working in New Zealand, Roisin gained a wealth of experience treating a range of musculoskeletal complaints, as well as in teaching Clinical Pilates.

 While working in New Zealand she specialised in completing vocational rehabilitation programs for a variety of injuries; including post operative rehab from surgeries such as spinal surgery, rotator cuff repair surgery and total knee joint replacements.